 Read MoreHike the Portuguese Way on the Camino

-Embark on a transformative journey with AdventureWomen as the traveler hikes the final 71.5 miles of the Portuguese Way on Spain’s famed Camino de Santiago.
-This women-only adventure begins in the historic town of Tui and leads the traveler through rolling Galician countryside, charming medieval villages, and vibrant towns such as Pontevedra and Padron.
+Embark on a transformative journey with AdventureWomen to hike the final 71.5 miles of the Portuguese Way on Spain’s famed Camino de Santiago.
+This women-only adventure begins in the historic town of Tui in Galicia, Spain and leads the traveler through rolling countryside, charming medieval villages, and vibrant towns such as Pontevedra and Padron.
 Pontevedra, brimming with old-town vibes, sustainable lifestyles, and extremely high walkability, is also home to the Church of the Pilgrim Virgin, uniquely shaped like a seashell.
 Padron, known for its scenic riverside location, is native to Padron peppers, small edible green peppers that are mostly mild, but occasionally give the recipient’s tongue a spicy palette.
 Legend also has it that the city is connected to St. James, as the body of James was brought by boat from Jerusalem.
 Along the way, explore ancient roads, centuries-old churches, and local traditions while enjoying regional cuisines and the camaraderie of fellow travelers.
 Designed for active women, this trip requires good physical fitness, with daily hikes of 10-15 miles over varied terrain including forest paths and cobbled streets.
-The traveler’s luggage is transferred each day, so the full experience of the trail can be felt with just a daypack.
+Luggage is transferred each day, so the full experience of the trail can be felt with just a daypack.
 Stay in welcoming country inns and guesthouses that offer comfort and authentic Galician hospitality.
 Highlights include soaking in the thermal waters of Caldas de Reis, sampling fresh seafood and Albarino wine, and earning your official Compostela certificate upon arrival in Santiago de Compostela.
 The certificate, or “pilgrim passport,” written all in Latin, is obtained once the traveler walks the distance to Santiago and collects stamps for it–at least two a day, and then at the end, once presented to the Pilgrim’s Office, the certificate is obtained.
 With expert local guides, cultural immersion, and AdventureWomen’s signature spirit of connection and empowerment, this journey is more than a hike–it’s a meaningful pilgrimage of discovery, both outward and inward.
 Step into history, friendship, and personal growth on the Camino de Santiago.

 Volunteer in Peru with Indigenous Communities